ALADETAN-IFE/components/README.md

 Notes:
 - These components assume you already have a React + TypeScript + Tailwind setup in your app.
 If not, set those up first.
-- Installing react-icons is optional and only required if you use icons from that package.

 ## Contributing